 Surprisingly, our new update rule is also the key-value attention softmax-update used in Transformers and BERT.
 Using these insights, we modify the Transformer and BERT architectures to make them more efficient in learning and to obtain higher performances.

-We implemented the new Hopfield layer as a standalone module in PyTorch, which can be integrated into deep learning architectures as pooling and attention layers.
+The new Hopfield layer is implemented as a standalone module in PyTorch, which can be integrated into deep learning architectures as pooling and attention layers.
 We show that neural networks with Hopfield layers outperform other methods on immune repertoire classification, allowing to store several hundreds of thousands of patterns.